 - Borrow most items free of charge.
 There are charges for borrowing bestsellers, CDs, DVDs and tapes from the adult collection.

-Youth living in adjacent district council areas may be subsidised to receive the same borrowing privileges as CCC youth members, subject to funding.
-Gammack Trust funding has been available to subsidise borrowing for Youth residing in the Waimakariri, Selwyn and Hurunui Council areas in some financial years, but this is reviewed regularly.
+Youth living in adjacent district council areas (Hurunui, Selwyn and Waimakariri) may be subsidised to receive the same borrowing privileges for print and audio-visual items as CCC youth members, subject to funding.
+Gammack Trust funding has been available to subsidise borrowing for youth residing in these areas in some financial years, but this is reviewed regularly.

 Concession membership is available to customers who have a condition that restricts their use of the library.
 A medical certificate, letter from a specialist or other verification of the condition may be required in order to obtain this membership category.

 As a concession member you will be able to:

 - Borrow books, magazines, talking books, videos, tapes, DVDs and CDs from the general collection free of charge,

 - Borrow most items for up to six weeks,